 You can also consult Eldercare Locator (www.eldercare.gov), sponsored by the U.S. Administration on Aging, to find local services that might help you find a way to balance your job with your caregiving responsibilities.

-If you are still able to work for a while longer, participate fully in your employer’s 401(k) plan and matching contributions.
+If you are still able to work for a while longer, then be sure to participate fully in your employer’s 401(k) plan and matching contributions.
 Remember, if you are over age 50, you can make additional contributions.

 If you must give up your current job in order to become a full-time caregiver, consider asking your family to pay you as an independent contractor for the care you are providing.
 If you are paid, you can set up a self-employed pension plan, such as a Simplified Employee Pension Plan (SEP), or an IRA.
 If you are married and have the support of your spouse, take advantage of a spousal IRA contribution (available to non-working spouses) to help keep your retirement savings growing.
 And, fund these accounts to the limit, if you can.